Virginia Lien Waiver Rules

 Virginia lien waivers do not need to be notarized in order to be effective, and they gain no benefit from notarization.

 Cannot Waive Rights in Contract

-Sub-tier parties can not waive lien rights by contract in advance of furnishing labor or materials.
-Note, however, that a direct contractor may waive lien rights at any time.
+No, parties may not waive lien rights by contract in advance of furnishing labor or materials.

 Can Waive Rights Before Payment